samuelkuz/windows-rust-record/README.md

 ## Example
 ```
-    // Gets your first display (another option is to enumerate your displays and choose one yourself)
-    let primary_display = display::Display::primary_display().unwrap();
+    // INITIALIZING THE WindowsScreenCapture Struct

-    // Create a WindowsScreenCapture object,
+    // 1.
+Create a WindowsScreenCapture for your primary display
-    // which handles the processes for creating a Direct3D11CaptureFramePool and GraphicsCaptureSession
+    // This struct is utilized to begin capturing your display data and sending it through a channel (which you should consume from)
-    let mut windows_screen_capture = windows_screen_capture::WindowsScreenCapture::new(primary_display)?;
+    let mut first_windows_screen_capture = WindowsScreenCapture::new_primary_capture()?;

-    // Once you've created a WindowsScreenCapture struct, you need to call the get_frame_receiver() method
+    // 2.
+Manually select the display you want to capture (either utilizing the method Display::primary_display() or Display::enumerate_displays())
+    let displays = Display::enumerate_displays()?;
+    let display = displays.iter().nth(args.display).unwrap();

+    // Create a WindowsScreenCapture object
+    let mut second_windows_screen_capture = windows_screen_capture::WindowsScreenCapture::new(display)?;

+    // USING THE WindowsScreenCapture Struct

+    // Start recording the display frame data via: start_capture_session(), this will not actually start sending data through a channel but will begin the process of actually sending the frame data to our program.
+    first_windows_screen_capture.start_capture_session();

-    // This sets up the channel for the Direct3D11CaptureFramePool to send Direct3D11CaptureFrame to this receiver
+    // Use the get_frame_receiver() method to set up the channel and get the receiver (the receiver will hold the BGRA8 [u8] data)
-    let receiver = windows_screen_capture.return_receiver().unwrap();
+    let mut receiver = first_windows_screen_capture.get_frame_receiver().unwrap();

-    // This next method calls StartCapture() on the GraphicsCaptureSession,
-    // which kicks off recording frames and sending the data to the receiver
+    // PROCESSING via the receiver
-    windows_screen_capture.start_capture_session();

     // From there you can start receiving the frames and processing
     // This next portion is an example of receiving the Direct3D11CaptureFrame extracting